sunpy/sunpy/docs/guide/data_types/maps.rst

     >>> help(my_map)  # doctest: +SKIP

 Many attributes and functions of the map classes accept and return `~astropy.units.quantity.Quantity` or `~astropy.coordinates.SkyCoord` objects.
-Please refer to :ref:`units-coordinates-sunpy` for more details.
+Please refer to :ref:`units-sunpy` and :ref:`coordinates-sunpy` for more details.

 The metadata for the map is accessed by: